lsst-dm/dmtn-208/index.rst

 Interface contract
 ------------------

-This is the interface contract with the pipelines that will perform cutouts.
+This is the interface contract with the backend that will perform cutouts.
 This is sufficient for the initial implementation, which only supports a single cutout stencil on a single ``ID`` parameter.
 We expect to add multiple ``ID`` parameters and possibly multiple cutout stencils in future revisions of the service.

-Also see `DM-32097`_.
+Also see `DM-32097`_, which has additional discussion about the initial implementation.

 .. _DM-32097: https://jira.lsstcorp.org/browse/DM-32097

 Input
 ~~~~~

-- An ``ID``, as a string, which is a UUID for a ``DatasetRef`` of a source image stored in the Butler.
+- An ``ID``, as a string, which is a Butler URI for a ``DatasetRef`` of a source image stored in the Butler.
   This must match the ID returned by ObsTAP queries, SIA, etc.
   The requirements for the image cutout service specify that ``ID`` may refer to a raw, PVI, compressed-PVI, diffim, or coadded image, but for this initial implementation virtual data products are not supported.